-WA Agency Alerts uses the Everbridge system that allows us to notify you about imminent threats to health and safety, building closures, severe weather, police activity and more.
+WA Agency Alerts is the emergency notification system for the Washington State Capitol Campus.
+It uses the Everbridge system to notify you in a variety of ways about imminent threats to health and safety.

 When will this system be used?